1 Corinthians 15:1-2 - Good news through which you are being saved?

 It is written about "the GOOD-NEWS" (1 Corinthians 15:1) "through which you also ARE-BEING-SAVED" (1 Corinthians 15:2).

-The word for "ARE-BEING-SAVED" (1 Corinthians 15:2) here is in a present tense (the perfect tense in ancient Greek manuscripts).
+The Greek word for "ARE-BEING-SAVED" (1 Corinthians 15:2) here is in a present tense (in ancient Greek manuscripts).

 Salvation can be described for example in the past tense, but also in the present tense and the future tense